-QuickCal is designed for DUTs fitted with Type-N and 7/16 connectors.
+QuickCal is designed and most accurate when calibrating for DUTs fitted with Type-N and 7/16 connectors.

 If the DUT has different connectors, such as 3.5 mm (male) or SMA male connectors, QuickCal can still be used by selecting 'Other' connector.
 However, the accuracy of QuickCal with 'Other' connectors is not specified.